pytest-dev/pytest-django/README.markdown

 The session start/finish and setup/teardown hooks act like Django's `test` management command and unittest test cases.
 This includes creating the test database and maintaining a constant test environment, amongst other things.
-Additionally, it will attempt to restore the settings at the end of each test, so it is safe to modify settings within a test.

 Funcargs
 --------